tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ```

 In standard Mimblewimble, an input is the same as an output _sans_ range proof.
 The range proof doesn't need to be checked
 again when spending inputs, so it is dropped.
-However, under this scheme, the range proof must be checked again to ensure
-that the output metadata (script, output features) have not been modified.

-_Note:_ Currently, the output features are actually malleable.
-TariScript fixes this.

 ```rust,ignore
 pub struct TransactionInput {